Back to blog

 Without accessibility features on your website to make this process as seamless as possible, people with disabilities will click away and move on to a competitor.

-And it’s also important to remember that disabilities affect everyone.
-When your brand embraces inclusive design, your brand benefits.
+And it’s also important to remember that an accessible, inclusive design benefits everyone.
+More simply, when your brand embraces inclusive design, your brand benefits.

 Benefits of WCAG Compliance

-The ecommerce market is competitive, and prioritizing web accessibility is an excellent way to set your business apart from the competition.
-When you show your users that you care about their experiences, you build a stronger brand — and following WCAG benefits every user, regardless of their abilities.
+The eCommerce market is competitive, and prioritizing web accessibility is an excellent way to set your business apart from the competition.
+When you show your users that you care about their experience, you build a stronger brand — and following WCAG benefits all users.

 If you’re still wondering whether digital accessibility is worth the effort, consider the following:

-• Many accessibility improvements benefit all users.
-For example, WCAG’s color contrast requirements ensure that content is readable for people with color vision deficiencies — but appropriate contrast will also make content readable for people who view your website in bright natural light.
+- Accessibility features benefit all users.
+For example, WCAG’s color contrast requirements ensure that content is readable for people with color vision deficiencies — but sufficient color contrast can also make content readable for people who view your website in bright, natural light.

-In the U.S., consumers with disabilities control about $490 billion in discretionary income.
-If you’re ignoring those consumers, you’re missing an opportunity.
+- In the U.S., consumers with disabilities control about $490 billion in discretionary income.
+If you’re ignoring those customers, you’re missing an opportunity to grow your audience base.

 Ready to test your website for accessibility?